Disputes Involving Regulated Utilities

 - offer access to essential facilities; and

-- not contract for rates different than the tariff rate.
+- not contract for rates different from the tariff rate.

 A public utility has certain rights.
 Specifically a public utility is entitled to: